Consider these five steps when planning a lasting, values-driven legacy.

 3. Highlight the importance of education

-“Paying into a 529 plan or paying tuition bills directly to the institution can reduce estate taxes,” Nakamura says.
-“In addition, you can make up to five years’ worth of annual exclusion gifts to the 529 plan in one year.1 So you can contribute up to $75,000 without using any of your lifetime exemption.
+“Paying into a 529 plan or paying tuition bills directly to the institution can help reduce estate taxes,” Nakamura says.
+“In addition, you can make up to five years’ worth of annual exclusion gifts to the 529 plan in one year.1 So, based on the 2023 annual exclusion of $17,000 (or $34,000 per couple), you can contribute up to $85,000 (or $170,000 per couple) without using any of your lifetime exemption.
 While the money in 529 plans may only be used for educational expenses, they can also be transferred to another beneficiary, such as a grandchild or great-grandchild, if the original intended beneficiary does not use the funds.”

 Another option is to create a trust with provisions providing financial support to named beneficiaries for their health or education or for starting a business and other endeavors important to the wealth creator.
-Your fiduciary advisor can help you explore the advantages of education savings accounts and trusts.
+Your trust advisor can help you explore the potential advantages of leveraging trusts for education or health savings.

 4. Fund a foundation or LLC